Schrausser/Ptolemy-s-table-of-chords/README.md

 $$l_2=d⋅\sin\frac{\alpha⋅\pi}{360}.$$

-This is equivalent in terms of content to distance $s$ or radius $r$ determination via angular expansion $V$ with
+This is equivalent in terms of content to distance $s$ or radius $r$ determination via angular diameter $V$ with

 $$r=s⋅\tan(\frac{V}{2}).$$